 Begin With the End in Mind

 Have a plan.
-A plan for your meals and a plan for spending your money.
-Make these plans after you decide what is really important to your family.
-When Karly was about six, we were taking a road trip to Maryland and I brought my 7 Habits book.
-I was going over the part about making a family mission statement and asking everyone questions about what was important to our family.
+First, figure out what is really important to your family.
+When Karly was about six, we were taking a road trip to Maryland and I brought my 7 Habits book along.
+I was going over the part about making a family mission statement and asking everyone questions about what give us a happy family life.
 When I looked through the book to research this post, Karly’s answers, scribbled on a hotel notepad, fell out.

 Put First Things First